wavesplatform/docs.wavesplatform/docs/en/waves-node/features/readme.md

 > \* Mainnet blockchain height where the feature was activated.

-:warning: The following feature is available in node versions 1.3.x currently supported on Stagenet only:
+:warning: The following feature is available in node versions 1.3.x:

 | Feature ID | Name | Description |
 |---|:---:|---|